Learn how the physiological data and task/questionnaire data is separated and organized in Labfront.

-In the participant folder, data is grouped into additional subfolders by each physiological data type collected from the Labfront Companion app (garmin-device) or Garmin Connect app (garmin-connect) as well as a folder for To-Do Tasks (todo), Timer Tasks (timer), and Questionnaires (questionnaire).
+In the participant folder, data is grouped into additional subfolders by each physiological data type collected from the Labfront Companion app (garmin-device), Garmin Connect app (garmin-connect), or Movesense (movesense-stream) as well as a folder for To-Do Tasks (todo), Timer Tasks (timer), and Questionnaires (questionnaire).

 Todo, timer, and questionnaire folders are further organized into subfolders by each task or questionnaire.
 It is within these subfolders that you'll find the CSV files.

 The CSV files in every folder are numbered beginning with 000000.
 If a file exceeds the maximum amount of rows permitted, a new CSV file will be created and numbered sequentially (Ex.
 000001, 000002, etc.).

 Your project and participant details are located in the Header of every CSV file.
 The Header length (in this example it's 5) means that the subsequent 5 rows are part of the Header and do not contain participant data.